Malekitsu/MM6-Nightmare-Mode/README.md

 Note to users

 # Patch 2.1 Changelog
+## Mod Files merging
+- Many Files have been compressed into one file, if you had a previous version make sure to delete older mod files

 ## Quests and Events
 - Added chain quest that leads you to new game +
 - Fixed many events for improved functionality and performance